General Social Agents: External validity in pre-committed novel settings

 The remainder of this section is devoted to implementing the above framework on a pre-committed family of strategic games.
 This set comprises \TotalGames{} novel and unique permutations of \citeauthor{1120Arad2012}'s money request game.
 We randomly sample \NGamesS{} of these games for human subjects and \aisub{s} to play in a preregistered experiment.
 We use this data to estimate the relative capacity of different \aisub{s} to predict human responses at scale.
 In particular, we return to the strategic sample of optimized level-$k$ \aisub{s} presented in Table~\ref{tab:persona} from Section~\ref{sec:predict_new_AR}.
-We compare these agents' ability to predict human responses across the \NGamesS{} games to the baseline AI.
-We also calculate the unique symmetric Nash equilibria mechanically produced by a slightly modified version of the procedure in \cite{HarsanyiSelten1988} for each game and compare these theoretical predictions to the \aisub{s}.
+We compare these agents' ability to predict human responses across the \NGamesS{} games to the baseline AI, a cognitive hierarchy model, and symmetric Nash equilibria.
 Because the games (and human subjects) are randomly sampled from the population according to a known distribution, confidence intervals over the comparisons are valid over the \TotalGames{} games.